-Beginning on March 4, 2013, green card seekers who are not eligible to adjust status within the U.S. and face significant waits abroad due to their unlawful presence will have another option: applying for a provisional waiver of unlawful presence or the "stateside" waiver.
-For more information on who will qualify for this new waiver, see “Who Is Eligible for Provisional Waiver of the Three- or Ten-Year Time Bar.”
+Green card seekers who are not eligible to adjust status within the U.S. and face significant waits abroad due to their unlawful presence have had another option: applying for a provisional waiver of unlawful presence (also known as the "stateside" waiver).
+For more information on who qualifies for this waiver, see Am I Eligible for Provisional Waiver of the Three- or Ten-Year Time Bar?.

-Some immigrants have been skeptical of this rule change and many wonder whether they should provide their names and addresses to U.S. Citizenship and Immigration Services (USCIS) and admit to living in the U.S. without lawful status.
-Rest assured that in most cases, the potential benefit of obtaining a green card without waiting outside the U.S. for several years will outweigh the risks of applying.
-Read on for more detailed information about risks in applying for this new immigration relief.
+Some immigrants have been skeptical of this rule, wondering whether they should provide their names and addresses to U.S. Citizenship and Immigration Services (USCIS) and admit to living in the U.S. without lawful status.